 (…existing texts…)

 An HE STA that has a pending frame for the AP, upon the reception of a Trigger frame containing at least one eligible RA-RU, if the OBO counter of an HE STA is not greater than the number of eligible RA-RUs in a Trigger frame from that AP, then the HE STA shall set its OBO counter to zero and randomly select one of the eligible RA-RUs.
 Otherwise, the HE STA decrements its OBO counter by the number of eligible RARUs in the Trigger frame.

+NOTE - The number of eligible RA-RUs in a Trigger frame from that AP can be just the number of eligible RA-RUs indicated in one User Info field of the Trigger frame as described in 27.5.5.2 (Eligible RA-RUs).(#16596)

 (…existing texts…)